Takashiidobe/notes/src/books/game-programming-patterns/update-method.md

 Simulate a collection of independent objects by telling each to process one frame of behavior at a time.

-Let\'s create some skeletons that guard an entrance:
+Let's create some skeletons that guard an entrance:

 ```cpp
 while(true) {